By Ray Hansen, content specialist, AgMRC, Iowa State University, email@example.com.

 Revised August 2011 by Diane Huntrods, AgMRC, Iowa State University.

-Commercially, sesame oil comes in two basic types.
+Commercially, sesame oil comes in two types.
 One type of sesame oil is a pale yellow liquid and has a pleasant grain-like odor and somewhat nutty taste.
 This oil is high in polyunsaturated fats, ranking fourth behind safflower, soybean and corn oil.
 It is excellent for use as frying oil, in cosmetics and in food preparations.
 The other type of oil is amber-colored and aromatic, made from pressed and toasted sesame seeds.
 This popular ingredient in ethnic cooking is not used as a cooking oil, however, because the flavor is too intense and it burns quite easily.
 Instead, sesame oil is normally added as a flavoring agent in the final stages of cooking.

 Oil is extracted from sesame seeds by mechanical pressing.
 The seed may be cold pressed to give an aromatic salad oil or hot pressed to give a lower grade product.
 The oil yield is from 50 percent to 57 percent, depending on growing conditions and seed variety.